 Only believers can possess the Holy Spirit and no one can enter the Kingdom of God without the Spirit.
 He is therefore the guarantee of an inheritance for believers and not unbelievers.
-Through union with Christ we are ”predestined” to adoption and an inheritance as children of God, being ”joint heirs” with Christ (Eph.
+Through union with Christ we are “predestined” to adoption and an inheritance as children of God, being “joint heirs” with Christ (Eph.
 1:5, 10-11, cf. Rom.
 8:17; Gal.
 3:29; 4:7).
-This is what is in view when Paul speaks of being sealed ”for the day of redemption”.
-But we must not assume that this sealing is permanent or unbreakable which the text does not say it is.
+This is what is in view when Paul speaks of being sealed “for the day of redemption”, but we must not assume that this sealing is unbreakable which the text does not claim.

 What is a guarantee?
-Guarantee receipts normally have conditions which you can normally read in the ”fine print”.
-If you get a guarantee receipt for a certain product and you would like to make a claim, the store might request that you bring both the product and the receipt with you before they are willing to look at your claim.
+Guarantee receipts normally have conditions which you can often read in the “fine print“.
+If you get a guarantee receipt for a certain product and you would like to make a claim, the store might request that you bring both the product and the receipt before they are willing to look at your claim.
 They might also request that you do this within a certain time frame and that you state what’s wrong with the product.
-Another example could be if someone buys you a bus ticket which guarantees you to get to a certain city PROVIDED that 1) you don’t throw away your ticket, 2) that you embark the right bus on the right time, and 3) that you STAY ON the bus until it arrives at the city.
-The BUS will arrive at the city as promised, but the question is if YOU will choose to be among the bus passengers.
+Another example might be if someone buys you a bus ticket which guarantees that you will get to a certain city PROVIDED that 1) you don’t throw away your ticket, 2) that you embark the right bus on the right time, and 3) that you STAY ON the bus until it arrives at the destination.
+The BUS will arrive at the destination as promised, but the question is if YOU will choose to be among the bus passengers.

 Psalm 5:11 Cast me not away from thy presence; and take not thy holy spirit from me